smburdick/blog/_posts/2017-01-13-enum-trigger-warning.markdown

 Inside the curly braces we have some constants that are assigned to their index (starting at `0`) in the list that we can set the `level` variable to.
 (We need to add 1 to each value to get the real-life version. `COCKED_PISTOL` equals `0`, but we add 1 to get the correct value. `FAST_PACE` is `1` in the program, and so on.)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It's been my experience that they're not particularly common, and are typically relegated to textbook exercises.
-I've never had to use one in a project, except one assignment for a high school class.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was typing away at my homework in the computer lab one uneventful day, and someone came up behind me, checked my monitor,  said something like "`enum`s? we didn't look at those until the end last year," and walked off.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I've hitherto never used an enum for a project, except one assignment for a high school class.
+I was typing away at my homework in the computer lab one uneventful day, and someone came up behind me, checked my monitor,  said something like "`enum`s? we didn't look at those until the end last year," and walked off.
 (He'd repeated the course, and we were only about halfway through the school year at the time.)
 Why do I recall such an everyday exchange?
 Probably it was one of my very few interactions with [the guy who went on to kill 3 people and injure one at a house party](http://komonews.com/news/local/3-dead-1-wounded-in-shooting-during-party-in-mukilteo) two years later.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I had a recollection of hearing about the incident and attending the proceeding vigil the first time I had to look at an `enum` in college, while grading Intro to Computer Science assignments just a few months after the incident.
 (I got to skip Intro freshman year and had not seen `enum`s since high school) I paused, reflected, and got back to work.
 The next time I encountered one was the other night, while I was studying basic C for my operating systems course, and I had the same recollection.
 A similar pause followed.
 That's when I realized something: `enum` had become something of a trigger to me, which was something I hadn't learned about until late last year.
 What happened the next day may have solidified it for life.